PLP Architecture

-PLP Architecture is an architecture firm based in London.
+PLP Architecture is a commercial architecture firm based in London.
 In June 2016, the firm received planning permission for 22 Bishopsgate, the tallest tower in the City of London.

 History

-The firm was founded by Lee Polisano, former President of the American firm Kohn Pedersen Fox (KPF), David Leventhal, former KPF Senior Partner, and Fred Pillbrow, Karen Cook and Ron Bakker, all former KPF Partners, following their departure from the firm's London office in 2009.
+The firm was founded by Lee Polisano, former President of the American firm Kohn Pedersen Fox (KPF), David Leventhal, former KPF Senior Partner, and Fred Pilbrow, Karen Cook and Ron Bakker, all former KPF Partners, following their departure from the firm's London office in 2009.
 Pilbrow soon left the start-up to start his own firm.

 Projects

 The Edge

 In 2015, PLP completed the world's most sustainable office building according to the Building Research Establishment (BRE), The Edge, in Amsterdam.
-Bloomberg has also called the Edge, "the smartest building in the world".

 22 Bishopsgate

-In June 2016, PLP received planning permission for 22 Bishopsgate, which will be the tallest tower in the City of London, a 62-storey multiple tenancy office tower developed by a consortium led by AXA Real Estate.
+In June 2016, PLP received planning permission for 22 Bishopsgate, which will be the tallest tower in the City of London, a 62-storey multiple tenancy office tower developed by a consortium led by Axa Real Estate.
 The building is expected to provide workspaces for nearly 12,000 people, and to be the first building in London to be WELL Certified, a building rating system focused on human health and wellness.